Leonard Darwin: Biography

+In April 1900, Darwin was back working for the army, when he was appointed a deputy assistant adjutant general for military intelligence.

 He was president of the Royal Geographical Society from 1908 to 1911 and chairman of the British Eugenics Society from 1911 to 1928 – succeeding his half-cousin once removed Francis Galton.
 He became the society's honorary president in 1928.
 In 1912 the University of Cambridge conferred on him an honorary doctorate of science.